 - I saw in action a healthy, Christ-centered local body of Christ (aka the church), that changed my paradigm of what the local church could and should be.

 Kristen and I got married on September 15, 2001, and from there, we moved to Dallas so I could attend seminary.
-We thought we’d be in Dallas for four years and then we would get the heck out Dallas.
-15.5 years and four boys later, we’re still here.
-I serve as the Director of Marriage Ministry at Watermark Community Church for 14 years and in July 2020, my family and I moved to Waco, TX where I serve as the Marriage Pastor at Harris Creek Baptist Church.
+We thought we’d be in Texas for four years and then we would get the heck out of Dallas and Texas.
+18 years and four boys later, we’re still in Texas.
+I served in Marriage Ministry at Watermark Community Church for 14 years and in July 2020, my family and I moved to Waco, TX where I serve as the Marriage Pastor at Harris Creek Baptist Church.